Connect with us

 Instead, House Ways and Means Chair Trey Lamar, R-Senatobia, asked that the vote on the bill be reconsidered.
 What’s the deal?
 The speaker and his team won a big victory.
 Why would they want to call the bill up for further consideration, giving people who voted for it the day before an opportunity to change their mind and vote against it?

-“I have some good ,” Lamar told the members.
+“I have some good news,” Lamar told the members.
 He said after further study it was determined that the state could afford to reduce the tax on car tags by 50% instead of the 35% in the original bill.

 When the bill was first considered in the 122-member House, 12 members (all Democrats) voted against the proposal.
 On the second consideration after the good news about the car tags was added to the bill, only four members (all Democrats) voted no.